SonganHuang/songanhuang.github.io/_pages/about.md

 - *Violin and Piano:* Strings Section, Shanghai Jiao Tong University Chinese and Western Orchestra
 - *Swimming:* Member, Shanghai Jiao Tong University Swimming Team

-During high school, I achieved Level 9 certification in both violin and piano from the China Conservatory of Music.
+Before high school, I achieved Level 9 certification in both violin and piano from the China Conservatory of Music.
 In university, I joined the SJTU Chinese and Western Orchestra as a violinist, where I helped organize major concerts, including Jiangxin and Five Tones, which attracted over 300 attendees.
 I also performed with the orchestra at the undergraduate graduation gala, contributing to a memorable ensemble performance.
 Music is an active part of my life.
 <br>

 I also have been a member of my school’s swimming team since middle school, where I developed resilience and perseverance.
 I frequently won first place in Guangdong provincial competitions and later placed fifth at the Shanghai Municipal Games.